Skip to main content

 StatusDescription

-ActiveThe task’s container is running and the AI agent is available.
-This includes tasks that are working, idle, or waiting for input.
+ActiveContainer is running and the AI agent is available (working, idle, or waiting for input)

-ArchivedThe task is hidden from the default view.
-The container is stopped but changes remain in Git.
+ArchivedHidden from default view.
+Container stopped, changes remain in Git.

 Agent states

-While a task is active, the AI agent inside it has its own state:
+While a task is active, the AI agent has its own state:

-NEEDS_INPUTAttention neededThe agent is asking a question or waiting for your response
+NEEDS_INPUTAttention neededAsking a question or waiting for your response

 When a task shows NEEDS_INPUT, click into its terminal to read the agent’s question and respond.
-The unread indicator will also appear on the task in the sidebar.
+An unread indicator also appears on the task in the sidebar.

 State transitions